 Do you see what I did there with the nautical motifs?
 A selection of images from our fine High Tea on the High Seas.

 When we stopped mid-way in Sorrento, I ventured out on deck.
 Boy, it was cold but it was true high seas adventure – and a unique vantage point of Portsea’s famous mansion!

 Take a bow!
-Thus endeth another fine Ruby Slipper Blogger’s Adventure.
+Thus endeth another fine Ruby Assembly Blogger’s Adventure.
 Thankyou to all the kind tourism and hospitality operators (and Ingrid) for hosting our group.
 I can’t wait to visit this unique part of the coastline again – I see horse riding and Erskine Falls walks on the agenda….